 Likewise, companies that offer monthly subscription packages, such as food or beauty products, experience a high rate of cancellations each month.
 This puts them in the high-risk category.

-For Authorize.net and similar processing companies, another red flag is high decline rates.
+Another red flag for Authorize.net and similar processing companies is high decline rates.
 These happen when more than an average number of customers aren’t approved when they submit credit card payments.
 This is prevalent in industries like online gambling and gaming.
 Since these behaviors are difficult to monitor, many merchant processing companies refuse to deal with online gaming and gambling companies.